mmjee/openbangla-autocorrect/README.md

-# openbangla-autocorrect

-OpenBangla autocorrect dictionary customized for my use
+A customized OpenBangla autocorrect dictionary tuned to my usage.